 Evaluating limits by direct substitution is easy.
 But not all limits can be evaluated this way.
-In fact, most of the situations in which limits are useful requires us to work harder to evaluate the limit.
+In fact, most of the situations in which is useful requires us to useful requires us to work harder to evaluate the limit.
 Consider...